 This is what the prep beforehand was for.
 There is a lot of information that needs to be added to your listing!
 I go over the listing more in my Etsy SEO video so if you want more in-depth info on how to set this up, make sure to check out that video!

-If you have a physical product, make sure to take your time and get good quality photos of your product.
-The shop will give you suggestions on what photos to add in the boxes such as different angles, a photo for scale and one of the product in use.
+If you have a physical product, make sure to take your time and get good-quality photos of your product.
+The shop will suggest what photos to add in the boxes such as different angles, a photo for scale, and one of the products in use.

 Obviously, you don’t have to add all of these photos, but the more you add the better the buyer can see the product and decide if they want to purchase!

 You can actually add 15-second videos showing off your product!